hkandrewlee/hkandrewlee.github.io/content.md

 **Hearts of Men**

-- Dancer in 10-day workshop, from Aug 20–29, 2026.
+- Dancer in 10-day workshop, from Aug 20–29, 2026, with showcase at Ailey Citigroup Theater, NYC, Aug 29, 2026.
-- Performed in showcase at Ailey Citigroup Theater, NYC, Aug 29, 2026.
+- Performed in: *Out of the Night* (Ian DaSilva), *Running Sprits* (Fredrick Earl Mosley), and *Grace (excerpts)* (Ronald K. Brown).

 **Port-Pourri**